Tour guides

 Bali is located in the south of the Indonesian archipelago between Java and Lombok.
 This destination with multiple wonders is for some the paradise on Earth and no tourist who has visited it could deny it.
 One comes there of course for its coastal shores of which some are spots of surfing of legend like Uluwatu or then, to bask on the immense beaches of Seminyak or Denpasar.
 In the valley of Sidemen, a true haven of peace, you will spend long hours walking in the green rice fields or near Ubud, where you can visit a large number of religious temples and historical sites.
 Bali, of Hindu culture, is the only island in the region where the religion is not predominantly Muslim.
 It boasts an authentic population, with preserved traditions and where spirituality holds a major place.
 Everyone will offer you a warm welcome and a smile as a gift.

-Tour Guides in Bali
+Tour guides Bali

 Regions